El Cerrito, Riverside County, California

-El Cerrito (Spanish for "The Little Hill") is a census-designated place (CDP) in Riverside County, California, United States.
+El Cerrito (Spanish for 'The Little Hill') is a census-designated place (CDP) in the Inland Empire region of Riverside County, California, United States.
 It is an unincorporated area mostly surrounded by the city of Corona.
 The population was 5,058 at the 2020 census, down from 5,100 at the 2010 census.

 Geography

 El Cerrito is located southeast of downtown Corona and about 15 miles (25 km) southwest of the city of Riverside.

 According to the United States Census Bureau, the CDP has a total area of 2.8 sqmi, of which, 2.6 sqmi of it is land and 0.2 sqmi of it (7.63%) is water.

 Demographics

+El Cerrito first appeared as a census designated place in the 2010 U.S. census.